oVirt/ovirt-site/source/uncategorized/custom-fencing.html.md

         engine-config -s CustomVdsFenceOptionMapping="yyy:port=ipport"
         engine-config -s CustomFencePowerWaitParam="yyy=power_wait"

+NOTE : if you have a power management card that needs no other parameters to be set, you still have to set it mapping as empty example

+       engine-config -s CustomVdsFenceOptionMapping="zzz:"

 In this case those changes remains valid after oVirt upgrades as well, so please use that method from oVirt 3.5 and on.